yamilurbina/processmaker_gem/README.md

 A Ruby library to connect to a ProcessMaker instance via web services.

 ## Installation
-ProcessMaker will be available very shortly on RubyGems:
+ProcessMaker is available on [RubyGems](https://rubygems.org/gems/processmaker):

 ```
 gem install processmaker